adlnet/xapi-launch/readme.md

 * Launch content that is a **static HTML resource**
 * Launch content that is dynamic **HTML content rendered by a server**
 * Launch a **desktop application** through a URL Protocol Handler
-* Launch a **mobile applicaiton** through a URL Protocol Handler
+* Launch a **mobile application** through a URL Protocol Handler
 * Launch an **disconnected experience** by allowing the student to manually enter a code

 #### The xAPI-Launch algorithm
-The launch algoritm is designed to allow the maximum flexibility while still maintaining privacy for the learner, a guarantee that the statements are submitted by the proper content, and that all statements can be grouped by the LMS according to the Launch Attempt
+The launch algorithm is designed to allow the maximum flexibility while still maintaining privacy for the learner, a guarantee that the statements are submitted by the proper content, and that all statements can be grouped by the LMS according to the Launch Attempt

 1. The student requests a launch of a given piece of content
 2. The launch server generates a unique ID for this launch attempt.
 The unique ID is called the Launch Token